 From this parking area (coordinates are listed below), cross over the bridge above Hornbecks Creek and walk downstream with the creek to your left.
 The trail here is unmarked, but rather obvious.
 The lack of underbrush in places can make following the trail a bit tricky, but if you simply continue downstream along the creek, you won’t get lost.

 A few minutes into the hike, you’ll come to the creek’s uppermost waterfall.
 This approximately 15-20 foot drop is a beautiful slide that often splits around a large rock near the bottom.

 Between this uppermost falls and the large falls, a short distance downstream, Hornbeck’s Creek drops into a deep gorge.
 In this gorge are several smaller falls, slides, and cascades.
 Getting a look at most of them is somewhere between difficult and impossible, but there are a few spots where it opens up a bit allowing views of the creek below.

-Finally, about a third of a mile south of Emery Road, the trail comes to a set of wooden stairs that takes the trail to the bottom of the largest waterfall on Hornbecks Creek.
+Finally, about a half-mile south of Emery Road, the trail comes to a set of wooden stairs that takes the trail to the bottom of the largest waterfall on Hornbecks Creek.
 Often called Indian Ladders Falls (though I’ve also seen it called Goliath Falls), this 35-40 foot waterfall is one of my favorite waterfalls in Pennsylvania.